-Assessing readiness to learn is important tool to ensure the success of learning.
-It tells you if you are you ready to learn in a group format, and what potential roadblocks you will likely encounter.
+Assessing readiness to learn is an important tool to ensure the success of learning.
+It tells you if you are you ready to learn in a group format, and what potential roadblocks you will probably encounter.
 Want to learn more?

 Many people are curious and have the desire to learn more about the spiritual journey.
 The realm of spirituality is the inner quest.
 But are we prepared for this undertaking?
 To answer these crucial questions, we need to determine if we are ready to learn.